 At Brown, the program is administered by the Graduate School and the Harriet W. Sheridan Center for Teaching and Learning.

-Up to four doctoral students will be selected for the honor of serving as a Brown/Wheaton Faculty Fellow in 2014-2015.
-Application for this distinctive training opportunity is open to doctoral students in all four disciplines, based on the eligibility criteria outlined below.
+Up to four doctoral students will be selected for the honor of serving as a Brown/Wheaton Faculty Fellow in 2015-2016.
+Application for this distinctive training opportunity is open to doctoral students in all disciplines, based on the eligibility criteria outlined below.

-Brown doctoral students who have completed their coursework, advanced to candidacy (are at the dissertation-writing stage), have at least two semesters of college-level teaching experience, and are currently in their third, fourth or fifth year of studies are eligible to apply for the Brown/Wheaton Faculty Fellows Program.
-See application instructions below, but note that students currently in their fifth year of study (i.e., rising sixth-year students) will need to submit a Dissertation Completion Proposal (DCP) that mentions application to this program.
-The Graduate School, pooling resources with graduate programs, may award meritorious DCPs with stipend support, a tuition scholarship, health insurance coverage, or a combination thereof.
+Brown doctoral students who have completed their coursework, advanced to candidacy (are at the dissertation-writing stage), have at least two semesters of teaching experience, and are currently in their third, fourth or fifth year of studies are eligible to apply for the Brown/Wheaton Faculty Fellows Program.
+See application instructions below, but note that students currently in their fifth year of study (i.e., rising sixth-year students) will need to submit a Dissertation Completion Proposal (DCP) that mentions their intention to apply to this program.
 Brown/Wheaton Faculty Fellows receive stipend support.

 Successful candidates will have a strong commitment to teaching, as demonstrated by their participation in departmental teaching seminars and/or in the Sheridan Center's teaching certificate programs.
 The ideal applicants will have completed the Sheridan Center's Certificate I program.

-All applicants, be they rising fourth-, fifth- or sixth-year students, must submit a cover letter and CV to Wheaton Associate Provost Gail Sahar by the second Friday in February.
-(Submit these two documents via email as separate pdf files; see contact information below.)
+All applicants, be they rising fourth-, fifth- or sixth-year students, must submit a cover letter and CV to Associate Dean Vanessa Ryan by the last Friday in January.
+(Submit these two documents via email as separate pdf files.)
 Applicants’ cover letters should describe their credentials and teaching experience and their research agendas and intellectual interests.
-The letter, which should not exceed two pages, should include a description of the applicant’s teaching competencies broadly defined as well as a one-paragraph description of a new course the applicant proposes to teach at Wheaton.
+The letter, which should not exceed two pages, should include a description of the applicant’s teaching competencies broadly defined as well as a one-paragraph description of a course the applicant proposes to teach at Wheaton.
 Applicants may propose courses that meet curricular needs identified by Wheaton College departments/programs.